joykangangi/CountryApp/README.md

  * Specifying an invoke operator on a class allows it to be called/executed on any instances of the class without a method name.
  * The return type of the function is Flow -> emit multiple values over a period time, i.e wrapped in the Resource(Success/Error/Loading)
  * e.g -if an error occurs, it will be emitted here,
- *     -if a success occurs, attach the data fetched(ArrayList of Countries) and emit it
+ *     -if a success occurs, attach the data fetched(List of Countries) and emit it
  * HttpException- what to do in case of error/ Http codes except those starting with 2 (successes)
  * IOException - what to do if the api can't connect to the remote server e.g when device isn't connected to the internet